xosnrdev/auth_rs/README.md

-# auth-rs
+# auth_rs

 ## Overview

-`auth-rs` is an authentication service built using Actix Web and SQLx with PostgreSQL.
+`auth_rs` is an authentication service built using Actix Web and SQLx with PostgreSQL.
 It offers foundational authentication functions that adhere to RFC 6749 (OAuth 2.0) and RFC 6750 (Bearer Token) standards.

 ---